Rajasthan Health Scheme Fraud Uncovered

 Arrests in Sikar show RGHS is vulnerable to insider billing fraud, and Jaipur now has to prove it can police the system fast.

 The Rajasthan police’s Special Operations Group has arrested an orthopaedic doctor and a private lab operator in Sikar for allegedly running a fake-claims racket against the Rajasthan Government Health Scheme (RGHS), a cashless cover for state employees and pensioners.
 According to The Hindu, the doctor allegedly ordered unnecessary tests — sometimes without examining patients — and the lab operator then fabricated reports and uploaded them to the RGHS portal to trigger payments.
+Source: The Hindu

 Why this matters

 This is not a simple case of overbilling.
 It is insider fraud inside a flagship public scheme, which is more damaging because it exploits the very officials and vendors meant to safeguard the system.
 RGHS was designed to give cashless treatment to government employees and pensioners; when a government doctor and a private lab can allegedly collude to mint fake claims, the state is not just losing money, it is losing trust in the procurement chain that keeps the scheme credible.
+Source: The Hindu

 The political cost is immediate.
 Rajasthan’s health model has been one of the state’s most visible welfare brands since the Chiranjeevi scheme launched in 2021, with the government pitching broad cashless coverage as a signature reform.
+Source: The Hindu That makes every fraud case a test of whether the BJP government can protect a Congress-era welfare architecture while also claiming stronger oversight.
+See also

 India for the broader state-level political context.